 As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you.
 Learn more.

-If you are one of those people who can’t start their mornings without a bowl of Frosted Flakes, you might have even shared or thought of sharing this delicious cereal with your pup.
+If you are one of those people who can’t start their mornings without a bowl of corn flakes, you might have even shared or thought of sharing this delicious cereal with your pup.

-While not necessarily harmful in small doses, there are several reasons why allowing your dog to eat Frosted Flakes regularly can compromise his health.
+While not necessarily harmful in small doses, there are several reasons why allowing your dog to eat corn flakes regularly can compromise his health.

-The main ingredients of Frosted Flakes include:
+The main ingredients in corn flakes include:

 - Milled Corn

 - Sugar (Contains 2% or Less of Malt Flavor)

 - Vitamins and Minerals: Iron, Thiamin Hydrochloride (Vitamin B1), Vitamin B2 (Riboflavin), Ascorbic Acid (Vitamin C), Niacinamide, Pyridoxine Hydrochloride (Vitamin B6), Folic Acid, Vitamin A Palmitate & Vitamin D.